KoRnFactory/svelte-injector/README.md

   options: "?<", // HydrateOptions
   encode: "?<", // encode props?
-  onMount: "?&", // Function called with "element" param on mount }
+  onMount: "?&", // Function called with "element" param on mount
+  onEvent: "?&", // Handle events.
+Be sure to set {"on:": ["eventName"]} in props to specify which events }
 ```